smart-on-fhir/health-cards/docs/index.md

 ## Health Cards in QR Codes

 We define a standard way to represent a Health Card in a QR Code.
-The same strings that appears as `.verifiableCredential[]` entries in a `.smart-health.card` file can be directly represented as QR codes.
+The JWS strings that appear as `.verifiableCredential[]` entries in a `.smart-health.card` file can be encoded as Numerical Mode QR codes consisting of the digits 0-9 (see ["Numerical Encoding"](#numerical-encoding)).
 This approach:

 * Allows basic storage and sharing of health cards for users without a smartphone
 * Allow smartphone-enabled users to print a usable backup